 Virus: any thing or device (including any software, code, file or programme) which may: prevent, impair or otherwise adversely affect the operation of any computer software, hardware or network, any telecommunications service, equipment or network or any other service or device; prevent, impair or otherwise adversely affect access to or the operation of any programme or data, including the reliability of any programme or data (whether by re-arranging, altering or erasing the programme or data in whole or part or otherwise); or adversely affect the user experience, including worms, trojan horses, viruses and other similar things or devices.

-Website: any website notified to the Subscriber by Dataloft from time to time.
+Website: www.dataloft.co.uk and any other website notified to the Subscriber by Dataloft from time to time.

 2. USER PERMISSIONS

-(g) if any of the audits referred to in clause 2.2(e) reveal that the Subscriber has underpaid Subscription Fees to Dataloft, then without prejudice to Dataloft's other rights, the Subscriber shall pay to Dataloft an amount equal to such underpayment as calculated in accordance with the prices set out in the Service Description within 10 Business Days of the date of the relevant audit.
+if any of the audits referred to in clause 2.3(5) reveal that the Subscriber has underpaid Subscription Fees to Dataloft, then without prejudice to Dataloft's other rights, the Subscriber shall pay to Dataloft within 10 Business Days of the date of the relevant audit an amount equal to such underpayment, calculated in accordance with Dataloft’s then-current prices.

 and Dataloft reserves the right, without liability or prejudice to its other rights to the Subscriber, to disable the Subscriber's access to any material that breaches the provisions of this clause.

-(c) use the Service and/or Service Description to provide services to third parties (other than as permitted by the express terms of the Service Description); or
+3. use the Service (including API) to provide services to third parties (except as expressly permitted by these Service Terms); or

-(d) subject to clause 21.1, license, sell, rent, lease, transfer, assign, distribute, display, disclose, or otherwise commercially exploit, or otherwise make the Service, any Software and/or Service Description available to any third party except the Authorised Users, or
+4. license, sell, rent, lease, transfer, assign, distribute, display, disclose, or otherwise commercially exploit, or otherwise make the Service, the API or any Software available to any third party except the Authorised Users, or

-(e) attempt to obtain, or assist third parties in obtaining, access to the Service, any Software and/or Service Description, other than as provided under this clause 2.
+5. attempt to obtain, or assist third parties in obtaining, access to the Service, the API or any Software other than as provided under this clause 2.

 3. ADDITIONAL USER SUBSCRIPTIONS

-3.1 Subject to clause 3.2 and clause 3.3, the Subscriber may, from time to time during any Subscription Term, purchase additional User Permissions in excess of the number set out in the Service Description and Dataloft shall grant access to the Service and the Service Description to such additional Authorised Users in accordance with the provisions of these Service Terms.
+1. Subject to clause 3.2 and clause 3.3, the Subscriber may, from time to time during any Subscription Term, purchase additional User Permissions in excess of the number currently subscribed to and Dataloft shall grant access to the Service to such additional Authorised Users in accordance with the provisions of these Service Terms.

-4.1 Dataloft shall, during the Subscription Term, provide the Service in accordance with the Service Description to the Subscriber on and subject to these Service Terms.
+1. Dataloft shall, during the Subscription Term, provide the Service in accordance with these Service Terms.

-4.2 Dataloft shall use commercially reasonable endeavours to make the Service available 24 hours a day, seven days a week, except for:
+2. Dataloft shall use commercially reasonable endeavours to make the online Service available 24 hours a day, seven days a week, except for:

 5. SUBSCRIBER DATA